-Zoom Meetings Instructions Will be on the Home Page for Each Virtual Meeting
+Watch Meetings on the Government Page for Each Council Meeting

 Mayor Roy Gladding was born and raised in Tappahannock, graduating from Essex High in 1977.
 He earned his Bachelor's in Public Administration from Ferrum College in 1981.
 Mayor Gladding served on Council beginning in 1992 and was first elected as Mayor in 2002.
 He served as a member of Essex County EDA until 2020.

 Mayor Gladding is a Principal of Riverland Insurers Insurance Agency in Tappahannock and is a past board member of the Professional Insurance Agents of VA & DC.
 He is also active in the community through the Rotary Club, previous member of Tappahannock-Essex Volunteer Fire Department, and Chamber of Commerce.

 In his free time, he enjoys flying airplanes, boating on the Rappahannock, and golfing.
 He is married to the former Brenda Pfister of Weems, Virginia and have two grown children, Mallory and Walker Gladding.

 Marcia has served on Town Council since July of 2002.
 She serves as Vice Mayor and on several council committees, in particular the Finance Committee.
 She was the owner and operator of the Business Center Supply Office in Tappahannock for thirty-five years.
 She has one daughter and two sons.

 Fleet Dillard practices law at Dillard and Katona, Tappahannock, Virginia.
 He grew up at Ware's Wharf.
 After his high school years at Essex High School and Woodberry Forest School, he graduated from Sewanee: The University of the South.
 He attended Mississippi College School of Law and returned to Tappahannock in 1997.